SRGBmods/public/README.md

 **SRGBmods is hosting several projects to enhance your SignalRGB experience and make your life a bit easier:**
 ===

-To explain what this repository contains (directory names listed below):
+*Explaination of what this repository contains (directory names listed below):*

 **Components:** Verified devices connected to aRGB controllers that should go in `%userprofile%\Documents\WhirlwindFX\Components`